dbt-review-assistant/dbt-review-assistant/README.md

 contributors. `dbt-review-assistant` aims to help developers and reviewers to focus on what matters, by taking care of the most boring checklist items automatically.

-There are 20 checks available in this package, which are available as both standalone CLI commands or as pre-commit
+There are 21 checks available in this package, which are available as both standalone CLI commands or as pre-commit
 hooks:

 ### Model checks:

 - `models-have-descriptions`: Check if models have descriptions
+- `models-have-tags`: Check if models have tags.
+Optionally specify a set from which models must have all tags, or from which they must have at least one tag
 - `models-have-contracts`: Check if models have contracts enabled
 - `models-have-constraints`: Check if models have constraints configured
 - `models-have-data-tests`: Check if models have data tests